FlexiSpot SanoDesk Pro Review

 That Steelcase desk, which I continue to use to this day, is solid and well built, but it was insanely expensive at the time I bought it.
 Since then lots of companies have entered the market to offer cheaper sit-to-stand solutions, but few are high quality or feature-rich enough to justify their price points.

 In my time looking at options ranging from Ikea to boutique companies specializing only in the standing desk product category, I've found that desks either lack features such as height memory, feel cheap with loud jerky motor movement, or involve a complicated and time consuming assembly process.
 There are good options out there, of course, and while they're far cheaper than my original Steelcase desk, they're still quite expensive.

 But we were recently contacted by a company called FlexiSpot, who asked us to evaluate one of their motorized high-adjustable desks.
 We receive all kinds of review requests here, including frequent requests related to things on the periphery of the PC hardware industry such as desks and other furniture.
 But what caught my attention with FlexiSpot's proposal was their claim of an "easy 5-minute assembly" for their desk.

 So, intrigued by that, I agreed to a review sample of the FlexiSpot SanoDesk Pro.
-Priced at $599.99 for the basic desk, the SanoDesk Pro isn't cheap, but in my testing I found it to offer premium construction and operation at a lower price than many alternatives of equal quality.
+Priced at $599.99 (now below $300) for the basic desk, the SanoDesk Pro isn't cheap, but in my testing I found it to offer premium construction and operation at a lower price than many alternatives of equal quality.
 And yes, that "5-minute assembly" claim is actually true.